rajasekhart01/M2_AirQualityMonitor/Project/1_Requirements/README.md

 ### Where:
 Measuring liquid level, checking proximity and even more popularly in automobiles to assist in self-parking or anti-collision systems.
 ### How:
 This project, we have used the HC-SR04 Ultrasonic Sensor with ATMEGA328 to determine the distance of an obstacle from the sensor.
-The basic principle of ultrasonic distance measurement is based on ECHO.
+The basic principle of ultrasonic distance measurement is based on ECHO